 A surprisingly small amount of work survives from Aristotle.
 Like Plato, Aristotle wrote dialogues intended for general audiences, however only mere fragmentary citations have endured into the present day.
 Primarily only treatises exist today.
 They are thought to be connected to Aristotle’s research and teaching activities, perhaps even notes compiled by his students.
 The format of his writing proceeds in a conversationalist style, by proceeding from commonly held opinions and examining them upward (much like Plato’s Socrates).
-He does not proceed by means of deduction from immutable principles of human nature, nor does he establish a rigorous technical vocabulary that is remote the actual practice of politics in the world.
+Aristotle does not proceed by means of deduction from immutable principles of human nature, nor does he establish a rigorous technical vocabulary that is remote from the actual practice of politics in the world.

 Aristotle divides the sciences into “theoretical” sciences (i.e. pursued for the sake of knowledge) and “practical” sciences (i.e. pursued for the sake of benefits derived from them).
 Theoretical sciences may include metaphysics, theology, biology, mathematics and so on; while practical function in a mode of action (praxis) such as teaching someone carpentry or painting.
 Politics falls into the latter category for Aristotle.
 In fact, politics is the practical science par excellence.
 His political works are directed to the educated men of politics, and the legislators.
 However, his writings, like Plato’s, are esoteric, deliberately withholding Aristotle’s final or fundamental reflections on man.

 Aristotle’s Nicomachean Ethics is the prolegomena to his political writings.
 In Book VI of the Ethics he delineates political science into three branches: ethics, or the science of character; economics, or the science of household management; and political science, the art of governing the political community.
-Recall Aristotle’s opening line of the Ethics: “Ever art and inquiry, and similarly every action and intentional choice, is held to aim at some good.”
-Thus, it seems that Aristotle subordinates all human actions and arts and knowledge the good.
+Recall Aristotle’s opening line of the Ethics: “Every art and inquiry, and similarly every action and intentional choice, is held to aim at some good.”
+Thus, it seems that Aristotle subordinates all human actions and arts and knowledge of the good.
 The good or the good life (eudaimonia) is the overarching theme of Aristotle’s political science.
-This happy good life is the aim of the comprehensive human good (note that happiness is distinct from mere hedonistic pleasures which are pursued differently by the many from moment to moment.
+This happy good life is the aim of the comprehensive human good (note that happiness is distinct from mere hedonistic pleasures which are pursued differently by many people from moment to moment.
 These men live like slaves to their passions, while superior men pursue virtue through politics, and finally a third type of man pursues the life of pure contemplation: the philosopher).
-Just as the Ethics is structured to be an ascent from mere commonly held opinions to refined philosophic contemplation in Book X, so Aristotle demonstrates his preference for the philosophic life.
+Just as the Ethics is structured to be an ascent from mere commonly held opinions to a more refined philosophical contemplation in Book X, so Aristotle demonstrates his preference for the philosophic life throughout his works.
 For Aristotle, what separates man from the brutes is his distinctive capacity for reason (i.e. possessing a “rational soul”) and thus happiness is the activity of the soul in accordance with excellence (practicing reason).
 Wealth and mere pleasures are inferior to human relationships, which are dependent upon virtue.
 Thus Aristotle’s affirmation that man is by nature a social or political animal is reaffirmed.

 The human soul is divided into two parts: the rational and non-rational.
-The rational part of the soul belongs the intellectual virtues which are taught through speech, while the non-rational part of the soul is the locus of passion or emotion and claims ownership of the moral or ethical virtues, or the virtues associated with “character.”
+The rational part of the soul belongs to the intellectual virtues which are taught through speech, while the non-rational part of the soul is the locus of passion or emotion and it claims ownership of the moral or ethical virtues, or the virtues associated with “character.”
 Men have a natural potential to develop moral virtues but they require habituation.
 Thus education comes to light as greatly important.
-Morale virtues may be said to involve reason, though they are not necessarily rational (i.e. Aristotle does not subscribe to modern notions of “utilitarianism”).
-Virtue for Aristotle is a disposition involving intentional choice and directed toward observance of a “mean” between two vicious extremes.
+Moral virtues may be said to involve reason, though they are not necessarily rational (i.e. Aristotle does not subscribe to modern notions of “utilitarianism”).
+Virtue for Aristotle is a disposition involving intentional choice and it is directed toward observance of a “mean” between two vicious extremes.
 True virtue, such as courage, does not involve any ancillary reason for its end.
 For example a man dying in battle is courageous, however if he does so for any other reason, such as to gratify himself or others, it is merely political courage.
 Aristotle also notes that “greatness of soul” encompasses all the virtues.

 Thus, greatness of soul represents the peak of moral virtue for a human being, while justice on the other hand, represents the peak of moral virtue for the city.
 Justice is what produces and preserves happiness for the political community.
 Aristotle explores the necessary tensions and ambiguity of justice with regard to the nature of law.
 Aristotle delineates between several common notions of justice: 1) distributions of honors; 2) “corrective” justice which involves transactions and contracts; 3) and he also discusses “reciprocity” -another form of justice that involves the exchange of benefits and goods.

-However, Aristotle makes it clear that justice may only exist in a community of free and equal men who are regulated by the law (i.e. he does not offer some fabled “social contract theory”).
+However, Aristotle makes clear that justice may only exist in a community of free and equal men who are regulated by the law (i.e. he does not offer some fabled “social contract theory”).
 Justice belongs to the city and is akin to the changing nature of conventions (see Aristotle’s controversial section of Book X of the Nicomachean Ethics).
-However, he alludes to things that ‘just by nature’ -implying a conception of natural right which is later attempted to harmonize with natural law under the Thomists.
+However, he alludes to things that are ‘just by nature’ -implying a conception of natural right which is later attempted to harmonize with natural law under the Thomists.
 Aristotle does not give key first principles for natural law, however, and instead he seems to see natural right or natural law as more a floor from which to grow, rather than a ceiling beyond which we cannot grow.
 Aristotle’s examples of natural law include the case of a man with a stronger right hand, but who still has the capacity to become ambidextrous (a necessary but not sufficient condition for excellence).
 The best regime is the “regime that is by nature the best everywhere.”
-And the best regime is dependent a certain degree of harmony, or “friendship” (philia) which encompasses the love of a husband and wife, parents and children, the associated feelings between and among members of private associations and groups, citizens of the same city, and so on.
+And the best regime is dependent upon a certain degree of harmony, or “friendship” (philia) which encompasses the love of a husband and wife, parents and children, the associated feelings between and among members of private associations and groups, citizens of the same city, and so on.
 Thus friendship is a critical element of justice as it “seems to hold cities together.”
 An important piece of the issue of friendship is overcoming men’s attachments to their private interests in favor of a spontaneous sharing of external goods (self-sacrifice for the sake of the group or betterment of another).
 Friendship reveals that the chosen way of life of the gentleman is not inherently tragic.

 The beginning of Aristotle’s Politics closely parallels the opening of the Ethics: